rscalfani/TipOff/README.md

 * `sampleRate` is the rate in seconds that the website will be monitored.
 For example, a value of 30 means that the website will be checked every 30 seconds.

-* `maxResponseTime`is the amount of time in seconds that if the website has not responded by, it is considered down and a timeout error will be logged.
+* `maxResponseTime` is the amount of time in seconds that if the website has not responded by, it is considered down and a timeout error will be logged.

+* `attempts` is the number of times a website is accessed before an error is logged.

 * `patterns` are regular expressions that if the website's response matches, it is considered down and a bad patterns error will be logged.

-* `post`is the form data that will be posted.
+* `post` is the form data that will be posted.

 * `httpOptions` are additional http request options.
 The most useful ones are `ca` and `headers`.
 Most of the options will be supplied by TipOff based on the website url.